-- 1) I believe with a perfect faith, that the Creator, blessed be His name, He created and conducts all the created, and He alone did, does and will do all that is done. - 2) I believe with a perfect faith, that the Creator, blessed be His name, is singular and there is no singularity such as His, in any way.
-He alone is our G-d who was, is and will be. - 3) I believe with a perfect faith, that the Creator, blessed be His name, is not physical and cannot be comprehended by physical comprehension.
-He has no likeness at all. - 4) I believe with a perfect faith, that the Creator, blessed be His name, He is first and He is last. - 5) I believe with a perfect faith, that the Creator, blessed be He name, it is only befitting to pray to Him.
-It is unbefitting to pray to anything other than Him. - 6) I believe with a perfect faith that all the words of the prophets are true. - 7) I believe with a perfect faith that the prophecy of our teacher Moses, peace be upon him, was true, and that he is the "Father" of the prophets, whether those who preceded him or those who followed him. - 8) I believe with a perfect faith that the entire Torah, which is now in our hands, was given to our teacher Moses, peace be upon him. - 9) I believe with a perfect faith that the Torah will not be changed and that there will not be another Torah from the Creator, blessed be His name. - 10) I believe with a perfect faith that the Creator, blessed be His name, knows all the deeds of man, and all their thoughts, as it states, "Who forms all their hearts and understands all their deeds". - 11) I believe with a perfect faith that the Creator, blessed be He, rewards with goodness, those who keep His commandments and punishes those who transgress His commandments. - 12) I believe with a perfect faith in the coming of the Moshiach, and though he may tarry, nonetheless, I await him every day, that he might come. - 13) I believe with a perfect faith, that there will be a resurrection of the dead in the time that it is desired by the Creator, blessed and elevated be the memory of His name, for eternity and for ever and ever.
+- 1) I believe with a perfect faith, that the Creator, blessed is His name, He created and conducts all the created, and He alone did, does and will do all that is done. - 2) I believe with a perfect faith, that the Creator, blessed is His name, is singular and there is no singularity such as His, in any way.
+He alone is our God who was, is and will be. - 3) I believe with a perfect faith, that the Creator, blessed is His name, is not physical and cannot be comprehended by physical comprehension.
+He has no likeness at all.

+- 4) I believe with a perfect faith, that the Creator, blessed is His name, He is first and He is last. - 5) I believe with a perfect faith, that the Creator, blessed is He name, it is only befitting to pray to Him.
+It is unbefitting to pray to anything other than Him. - 6) I believe with a perfect faith that all the words of the prophets are true. - 7) I believe with a perfect faith that the prophecy of our teacher Moses, peace be upon him, was true, and that he is the "Father" of the prophets, whether those who preceded him or those who followed him. - 8) I believe with a perfect faith that the entire Torah, which is now in our hands, was given to our teacher Moses, peace be upon him. - 9) I believe with a perfect faith that the Torah will not be changed and that there will not be another Torah from the Creator, blessed be His name. - 10) I believe with a perfect faith that the Creator, blessed is His name, knows all the deeds of man and all their thoughts, as it states,3 "Who forms all their hearts and understands all their deeds." - 11) I believe with a perfect faith that the Creator, blessed is He, rewards with goodness, those who keep His commandments and punishes those who transgress His commandments.